upleveled/react-graphql-clients-servers-examples/lesson-next-graphql-server/README.md

 postgres
 ```

-Set up the database:
+Open a new tab in your terminal.
+In this new tab, connect to the database:

 ```sh
 psql postgres
 ```

-In there run
+Once you are connected, run the following queries:

 ```sql
 CREATE DATABASE todos_next;